WICG/attribution-reporting-api/AGGREGATE.md

 Reports will not be delayed to the same extent as they are for event level reports.
 The browser will delay them with a random delay between 10 minutes to 1 hour, or with a small delay after the browser next starts up.
-The mininum 10 minutes delay allows regretful users to have a chance to delete the reports.
+The minimum 10 minutes delay allows regretful users to have a chance to delete the reports.
 The browser is free to utilize techniques like retries to minimize data loss.